nih-cfde/cfde-deriva/README.md

 metadata updates, requiring the CFDE admin users to manually correct release status via the web UI.

+#### Release prune favorites

+The user-specific favorite vocabulary terms can be pruned to remove orphaned terms by using a given release as the reference source for known terms.

+`python -m 'cfde_deriva.release' prune-favorites <release_id>`

+- release_id is a `CFDE`.`release`.`id` key from the registry

 #### Release purge

 An administrator can purge ERMrest catalog storage resources